Pranjal10th/Resume-Analyzer/README.md

 3. Enter the required skills, experience, and education in the corresponding fields.
 4. Click the "Shortlist Candidates" button to start the shortlisting process.
 5. The shortlisted resumes will be copied to a new "Shortlisted" folder within the selected folder.
+6. Those candidate who are not shotlisted their resume will be copied to a new "Not Shortlisted" folder within the selected folder.
+# Dependencies
+Library	Purpose

+tkinter	GUI design

+textract	Text extraction (Optional use)

+PyPDF2	PDF text extraction

+python-docx	DOCX text extraction

+pandas	Data handling (Optional)

+shutil	Copying files

+re	Regex for pattern matching